Mylezeem/puppeels-example/README.md

 Example 2: The basic on steroids
 --------------------------------

 The [example_2](https://github.com/Mylezeem/puppeels-example/tree/master/example_2) folder, represents the basic infrastructure case of having 3 webservers, but this time the webservers are behing a [HAProxy](http://www.haproxy.org), that is itself tight to a floating ip managed by [keepalived](http://keepalived.org).
 Each web server is monitored using [sensu](http://sensuapp.org), and logs are centralized using ([fluentd](http://www.fluentd.org) + [elasticsearch](http://www.elasticsearch.org) + [kibana](http://www.elasticsearch.org/overview/kibana/)).
-Once the Vagrant file is run please see belown the reachable URLs:
+Once the Vagrant file is run please see below the reachable URLs:

 | What                  | URL                                                  | Credentials  |
 |-----------------------|------------------------------------------------------|--------------|